 Buying seedlings cuts off that part of the process and you will find it harder to explain to your kids how it all works.
 They will still see how to tend to plants, and feed and water them to keep them growing.
 But they do miss out on seeing those tiny seedlings poke through the soil and stretch to reach the light, sometimes just days after planting the seeds.

-Seeds vs seedlings in terms of eduction?
+Seeds vs seedlings in terms of education?
 Seeds are key to the education of children in understanding the full lifecycle of plants and the food they eat.

 This is where seeds are ahead of seedlings by a mile.
 Nothing beats eating vegetables that you grew from seeds you planted and nutured through weeks and months of growth.

 Yes, I have sometimes had to go and buy seedlings because of issues with my seeds.
 That is part of gardening.
-Something doesn’t go right, find a solution and continue on.
-Learn from your failures and mistakes though, so that hopefully next time your seeds will succeed.
+Something doesn’t go right, so you find a solution and continue on.
+Learn from your failures and mistakes though, so that hopefully next time your seeds will succeed the first time.

 Seeds vs seedlings in terms of satisfaction?
 Successfully growing plants from seeds is the ultimate ego booster when it comes to gardening.